 The Audit Committee's primary objective is to assist the Board in fulfilling its responsibilities: in dealing with issues of risk, control and governance; and review the financial reporting processes, financial policies and internal control structure.
-During the financial period under review, the Audit Committee met four times.
-Audit committee members attended all meetings during the current financial period.
+During the financial year under review, the Audit Committee met six times.

-Although the Audit Committee is set up at the level of the company its main tasks are also related to the activities of the group.
+Although the Audit Committee is set up at the level of the Company its main tasks are also related to the activities of the Company.